Raman Research Institute: Theoretical physics

-Light and Matter Physics

 Quantum Information and Computing (QuIC) laboratory

 During June 2020, QuIC was successful in developing the toolkit and ran a simulation that helps in safe quantum key distribution between devices.
 In February 2021, a team of researchers under the guidance of Prof. Urbasi Sinha in collaboration with Prof. Barry Sanders from the University of Calgary demonstrated the distribution of quantum key using free space between two buildings at a distance of 50 meters that used quantum entanglement based quantum-key distribution technique.
 It is part of the Quantum Experiments using Satellite Technology (QuEST) project supported by Indian Space Research Organization (ISRO).
 This work is part of the National Mission on Quantum Technologies and Applications.
 One of the objectives is to develop secure encrypted communication that are harder to break even with ongoing advances in computing technology.
 Prof. Urbasi Sinha and her team at RRI have been working on Quantum cryptography since 2017.

+Research facilities

+To support its wide-ranging research activities in astronomy, physics, and materials science, RRI maintains several specialized research facilities that provide both technical and infrastructural support to its scientific programs.

+Electronics Engineering Group (EEG)

+The Electronics Engineering Group of RRI is particularly involved in the design, development, and construction of sophisticated instrumentation for experimental astronomy and physics.
+In close collaboration with the Astronomy & Astrophysics group and other research groups, EEG is dedicated to three principal lines of activity: millimeter-wave and RF system development, digital circuit design and signal processing, and X-ray astronomy instrumentation.
+In the first domain, the team creates high-performance feeds, receivers, broad-band antennas, and low-noise amplifiers, and test facilities cover wavelengths from decameters up to millimeters.
+The digital electronics team constructs general-purpose digital receivers, spectrometers, correlators, and FPGA-based signal processing systems, many of which are used overseas.
+Recently, EEG has diversified into X-ray astronomy instrumentation, working on the development of detectors, proportional counters, and X-ray polarization measurement systems with the backing of clean room facilities and special testing tools.
+EEG also participates actively in national and international scientific institutions.

+Library

+RRI’s library, originally founded by Sir C. V. Raman, has grown alongside the institute’s research activities.
+Its collections are particularly strong in astronomy, astrophysics, theoretical physics, optics, and liquid crystals, while also covering computer science, electronics, scientific biographies, and general science.
+In addition to books, the library holds CDs, DVDs, and full-text access to over 4,000 online journals through the National Knowledge Resource Consortium.
+Services encompass circulation, interlibrary loans, reprography, literature search support, and daily reports on scientific advancements.
+The library is also computerized with KOHA software, allowing OPAC facility for internal and external users, and keeps the institute's academic output digitally through DSpace.
+It is extensively utilized by RRI researchers as well as researchers in other prominent institutes across India.